CoLoSNet/Extractor/README.md

 - ele_table: The estimation range of the elevation, which is 𝜙 in Figure 4.
 - azi_table: The estimation range of the azimuth, which is θ in Figure 4.

+### Step 5: Run the main code.
+You will see the estimation results of the parameters between an anchor and an agent, as shown in Figure 5.
+In particular, the elevation ranges from -90˚ to 90˚, while -90˚ to -1˚ marked as 270˚ to 359˚ on the plot.